(Lakes Cave, Planitero & beyond)

 From the Caves to Planitero.
 Red line shows the 2.5km detour from the main road.

-Planitero is a picturesque village, which is located at an altitude of 700 meters.
-The landscape is breath-taking: a dense plane-tree forest of exceptional beauty.
+Planitero is a picturesque village located at an altitude of 700 meters.
+The landscape is breathtaking: a dense plane-tree forest of exceptional beauty.
 The location is also known for the trout fisheries.

-There are a couple of traditional taverns here, where visitors can taste delicious local dishes and trout of course.
-After lunch I recomend the visitor to wander around the plane-tree forest and walk along streams of cold and super-clean waters.
-But, do not buy any traditional products from the street vendors because they are overpriced.
+There are a couple of traditional taverns here, where visitors can taste delicious local dishes and trout.
+After lunch, I recommend the visitor wander the plane-tree forest and walk along streams of cold and super-clean waters.
+But, do not buy traditional products from the street vendors because they are overpriced.

 The most astonishing thing of the place here is that you can see waters spring out in what seems to be the middle of nowhere, either it is a rock or the flat ground.
 It is here where Aronios River springs.